 Common Cryptops - Cryptops hortensis

-About 20 to 30 mm long and little more than 1 mm broad, it is a pale brown animal with 21 pairs of legs - the rear pair backward facing and more robust than the others.
+C. hortensis is 20 to 30 mm long and little more than 1 mm broad, it is a pale brown animal with 21 pairs of legs.
 It has no eyes, although it is very active animal.
 The antennae are no more than about a quarter the length of the body.

-There are several very similar species which can only be confidently identified using a key and a microscope or good lens.
+There are two other similar Cryptops species which can only be confidently identified using a key and a microscope or good lens.